Frequently Asked Questions

 How do we implement Labels at our institution?

 Labels may be applied by Indigenous communities to collections or data at your institution.
 This will be done through the Local Contexts Hub.
+After the Labels have been applied by a community, they can be added to your own systems using the Hub API, embedding, or by download.
 For more information about collaborating with Indigenous communities on the Local Contexts Hub, see our Getting Started on the Hub guide.

 The requirements for displaying Labels can be found in our Labels Style and Usage Guide.